Frequently Asked Questions

 Back to Top ↑

-How do I call in?
+How do I join?
 Do I need video capability?

-Sessions are typically offered in audio-only conference calls when Shinzen is leading, so you do not need a video connection OR via the Zoom platform (usually offered by Unified Mindfulness Coaches), so having video capability is helpful, but access via a telephone can still be offered if requested.
+Sessions are offered via the Zoom platform (by Unified Mindfulness Coaches/Teachers), so having video capability is helpful, but access via a telephone can still be offered if requested.

-The current “Free Conference Call HD” number that we use begins with a USA-Pennsylvania area code: (717) 908-1834.
-You will be sent an email with this phone number and an "access code" after registration ends (at Midnight Pacific each Wednesday before each weekend).
-When the sessions are via Zoom, you will be provided the link to join and it’s up to you whether you wish to have your ‘camera’ on or not.
-Out of courtesy when asking a question, you should put your video on.
-All connection emails are sent by 5pm the Thursday before each weekend.
+You will be sent an email with Zoom meeting links after registration ends (at Midnight Pacific each Wednesday before each weekend).
+It’s up to you whether you wish to have your ‘camera’ on or not.
+Out of courtesy when asking a question, you should put your video camera on.
+All access emails are sent by 5pm the Thursday before each weekend.

 Typically, the fee to participate in a live Home Practice Program is $10 for 2-hour programs and $20 for 4-hour programs.
-This fee does not include charges, if any, by your internet or long distance provider.
-Please see popular ways to dial in for more information.
+This fee does not include charges, if any, by your internet or long distance provider should you decide to ‘call’ into the Zoom meeting.

 Back to Top ↑